PokeJofeJr4th/DreamBerd-rs/README.md

 print("Hi!!")!!!!
 ```

 If you're unsure, that's okay too!
 You can also use question marks?
 This will print debug information to the console?
-The more question marks, the more detailed the information?
+The more question marks, the more detailed the information???

 ```c
 print("uh... hi??")???